-Some councils (eg NW Leicestershire Council) have successfully prosecuted collectors just for delivering the leaflets or bags (='promoting' a collection) - using the 1939 Act.
+Some councils (eg NW Leicestershire Council) have successfully prosecuted unlicensed collectors just for delivering the leaflets or bags (='promoting' a collection) - using the 1939 Act.

-(b) a camera on a mobile phone.
+(b) a camera on a mobile phone or tablet.

 If you have the time, get your friends and neighbours involved, and contact your local councillors and Neighbourhood Watch.
 Also you can assist the authorities on the day of the collection (so long as you act responsibly and cautiously).